zapobyte/typein-ninja/README.md

 # ![ninja](http://typein.ninja/favico.ico)typein-ninja

-typein.ninja - Test your typing skills.
-Train your typing accuracy and speed with a new gameify version.
+[typein.ninja](http://typein.ninja) - Test your typing skills.
+Train your typing accuracy and speed with a new gameify web app and become like a master ninja on a keyboard.

 **Features**:
 - 3 difficulty levels: `easy`,`normal`,`hard`.